akarX23/intel-scripts/QAT-SPR/ReadMe.md

 ./run-wrk.sh --server localhost:443 --size 100KB --with-qat
 ./run-wrk.sh --server localhost:443 --size 1MB --with-qat
 ```
-Once these execute one by one, you will logs in the `logs` folder.
+Once these execute one by one, you will get logs in a new `logs` folder.
 You can check the wrk logs for useful information such as **requests per second** and **data transferred**.

 Now to compare these logs with an unaccelarated NGINX, we can remove the `qat_engine` configuration in the `nginx.conf` file.
 The new file looks like this:
 ```